-Preheat the oven to 180 °C.
+- Preheat the oven to 180 °C.

 - Wrap the ham loosely in foil, and bake for 20 - 30 mins per

-Mix together the honey and mustard and set aside.
+- Mix together the honey and mustard and set aside.

-Once cooked, remove the ham from the oven, and turn up the
+- Once cooked, remove the ham from the oven, and turn up the

-Stick a clove in the centre of the diamond shapes, spreading
+- Stick a clove in the centre of the diamond shapes, spreading

 joint, and return it to the oven to brown for approximately 15 minutes, or

-Variations on this honey baked ham recipe:
+Variations for the glaze for this honey baked ham recipe:

 Spiced marmalade and honey glaze: